WinnieMadikizella/UjuziLink/README.md

+# SkillWorth

+Transforming Africa’s skill-to-job gap into measurable, predictable career success through data-driven mentorship.

+## Mission

+The challenge in African tech education isn't a lack of courses; it’s the absence of reliable guidance and verifiable placement success.

+    “I’m building the platform I wish existed when I was trying to find my way.”

+SkillWorth transforms undirected learning into data-driven career paths, leveraging analytics to scale mentorship quality.

 # React + Vite + shadcn/ui Starter Template

 A modern React starter template built with Vite, TypeScript, Tailwind CSS, and shadcn/ui components.